 MATERIALS AND METHODS:

+Descriptin of the study area was missed

+Rhizosphere soil sample collection design and procedure was missed (we don’t know the area were you have taken your sample.

 2.1.
 Isolation of rhizospheric bacteria:

 Serial dilution plate method (Jhonson and Curl, 1972) was followed for the isolation of bacteria using Nutrient Agar medium (Martin, 1950).
 1g of soil sample was taken in a 250ml conical flask containing 100ml sterilized distilled water to make 1:100 dilution.
 The flask was swirled for the 15 minutes to make homogeneous mixture.
 Then 10ml of this mixture was transferred aseptically by sterilized10ml pipette to another 250 ml conical flask containing 90ml of sterilized distilled water to get a suspension of 1: 1000 dilution.
 10ml of this suspension was again transferred to another 250ml conical flask containing 90ml sterilized distilled water to get 1:10,000 dilution.